pawbz/GeoPhyInv.jl/README.md

-# Julia Modeling and Inversion Toolbox
+# Julia Toolbox for Geophysical Modeling and Inverse Problems

 ## Installation
 Install these packages in the given order via Julia's package manager (i.e., after pressing `]` in the REPL):